biocorecrg/RNAseq_course_2019/docs/qc.md

 ...
 ```

-Below is shown an example of the result aligning reads from fastq_screen.conf A549_0_1_1.fastq.gz to different databases to detect contaminations, failure of ribosomal depletion, and other artifacts of sequencing.
+Below is shown an example of the result aligning reads from fastq_screen.conf A549_0_1_1.fastq.gz to different databases to detect contaminations, failure of ribosomal depletion, and other artefacts of sequencing.
 You can download them here

 ```{bash}
 wget https://biocorecrg.github.io/RNAseq_course_2019/precomp_res/A549_0_1_fastq_screen.tar.gz